 With the purchase of 21 acres in 2017 we began our dream of starting a farmette.
 In February 2018 our new home was completed and we officially moved onto our property with our black lab, Bear and cat Smokey.
 A month later we purchased our first farm stock consisting of 4 laying hens, sadly we lost one to unknown circumstances a few months later.

-So far in 2019, we’ve purchased and planted 2 varieties of apple and pear trees and a cherry tree.
-In addition we started our raised bed garden.
-So far we have 4 large raised beds of 50 strawberry plants, 2 blueberry and 6 raspberry bushes.
-We plan to add an additional 6 raised beds yet this year for vegetables and a greenhouse.
+In 2019, we’ve purchased and planted a variety of apple, cherry, peach, pear and plum trees.
+In addition we started our garden.
 For our vegetables, we don’t spray unless it becomes absolutely necessary but we do provide our plants with the appropriate plant food as directed.
 As for the fruit trees, I’m sure we will have to spray them for pests when they start to produce, otherwise we will not have much of a fruit crop I fear.

 As you can see, we have BIG plans and are excited to get started and make our dreams become reality!